 - A warm, windproof jacket to layer at night will keep them warmer on cool evenings.

 - Hats are important for both sun protection, rain protection, and warmth.

 - Mitts or gloves may be nice for eating breakfast before the day warms up.

 - Rain pants or one-piece rain suits will keep their clothes dry and cleaner.

 And, don’t forget lots of socks and extra pajamas!

 Read More: In case you’re looking for more tips on dressing warmly, check out this post!

 You’ll want to read this post’s super-tip for camping with potty trained toddlers wearing one-piece pajamas… hint, just don’t do it!

-What do toddlers sleep in (and on) when camping?
+The toddler camping bed – What do toddlers sleep in (and on) when camping?

 Mostly, this answer will depend on your camping set-up and your routines at home.